-On July 28, 2017, in connection with our acquisition of Integral Analytics, we issued 90,611 shares of Common Stock to the IA Stockholders (the "IA Stock Issuance"), as partial consideration for the IA Acquisition.
-For further discussion of our acquisition of Integral Analytics, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Acquisition."
+On July 28, 2017, in connection with our acquisition of Integral Analytics, we issued 90,611 shares of the Company's common stock to the stockholders of Integral Analytics (the "IA Stock Issuance"), as partial consideration for our acquisition of Integral Analytics.
+For further discussion of our acquisition of Integral Analytics, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Acquisition of Integral Analytics."

-The issuances of Common Stock in the IA Stock Issuance was not registered under the Securities Act of 1933, as amended (the "Securities Act").
+The issuance of the Company's common stock in the IA Stock Issuance was not registered under the Securities Act of 1933, as amended (the "Securities Act").
 Such shares were issued in a private placement exempt from the registration requirements of the Securities Act, in reliance on the exemptions set forth in Section 4(a)(2) of the Securities Act and Rule 506 under Regulation D for issuances to less than 35 non-accredited investors.